CSMS API Specifications

 - Maximum charging power

-- Minimum charging power (can be 0)
+- Minimum charging power (can be greater than or equal to 0)

 - Stand-by losses